Search

 Use a Public Image Dataset

 The easiest way is to opt for a public machine learning dataset.
-Those are generally available online, are open-source, and free to use, share and modify by anyone.
+Those are generally available online, are open-source, and are free to use, share, and modify by anyone.
 However, make sure to check the license of the dataset.
 Many public datasets require a paid subscription or license if used for commercial ML projects.
-In particular, copyleft licenses may pose a risk if used in commercial projects because it requires that any derivative works (your model or the entire AI application) are made available under the same copyleft license.
+In particular, copyleft licenses may pose a risk if used in commercial projects because they require that any derivative works (your model or the entire AI application) are made available under the same copyleft license.

 Some datasets are created for specific computer vision tasks such as object detection, facial recognition, or pose estimation.
 Hence, they may be unsuitable to use for training your own AI models to solve a different problem.
 In this case, the creation of a custom dataset is required.